kwaldenphd/web-scraping-python/README.md

 - Isolate the list element to create a new DataFrame
 - Write the new DataFrame to a CSV file

-NOTE: For Q3, you did not need to have working code for all components of this program.
-Since `pd.read_html()` has an easier learning curve, let's see if we can flesh out more of this program.
-But if you run into problems, it's okay to focus on the conceptual framework for the web scraping program.
-Start to build out code where you can, but think about the programming version of outlining a paper.
+NOTE: Even though `pd.read_html()` has an easier learning curve than `BeautifulSoup`, this program will have a few moving parts!
+Starting with pseudocode to think about the underlying logic can help you organize the components you're building.
+As you start to build out your own program, think about where you can draw on sample code from the lab (or follow the same conceptual workflow).

 ANOTHER NOTE: For many Sports Reference pages, tables further down the page are buried in HTML comments.
 These tables will not show up when you use `pd.read_html()`.
 We can come back to these "hidden tables" in the final project, but for now, focus on the tables that do show up when you use `pd.read_html()`.

-Q7B: What challenges or roadblocks did you face working on Q7B?
-What parts of the program do you understand and/or were able to develop?
-What parts of the program are less clear?
+Q3B: What challenges or roadblocks did you face working on Q3A?
+How did you start to tackle or solve them?

 # `Beautiful Soup` & Unstructured Text